HeroldRamaoka/MercuryApi/README.md

 This is a web api application to calculate Bitstamp-VALR Bitcoin and XRP Arbitrage

 Tools Used

-C#
+1. C#
-.Net 5.0
+2. .Net 5.0
-Refit
+3. Refit

 How to run the app
-Clone the project/ download zipped
+1. Clone the project/ download zipped
-Open using preffered IDE
+2. Open using preffered IDE
-clean and rebuild the solution
+3. clean and rebuild the solution
-You are good to go, run the app
+4. You are good to go, run the app

-Test the api from swaggerUI
+5. sTest the api from swaggerUI